DIJamner/InDependent/README.md

 -----------

-a native statement tells the compiler that an expression of a given type exists in the compiled environment, allowing for JavaScript interoperability.
+A native statement tells the compiler that an expression of a given type exists in the compiled environment, allowing for JavaScript interoperability.

     native a : <expr>